 Sadly, you have to pay heed to all of this when you’re working as an employee.
 When you’ve worked so hard to achieve a position, you can’t just let a body piercing put that position in jeopardy.

-Body piercings are considered unprofessional at not all but most of the places.
+Body piercings are considered unprofessional, not all but in most places.
 It is highly likely that if your workplace is owned by some conservative team of people conferring to the old notions, then you gotta say goodbye to your nose piercing.

 Also, they might be considered unprofessional in the corporate sector.
 Other than that, you would’ve to avoid a nose piercing if it is at risk of getting snatched or pulled off at your workplace by any chance (such as nurses, pediatric doctors, etc.)